World-class Orthopaedic Care

-Welcome to the Greenville Health System (GHS) Department of Orthopaedics, where we offer advanced treatment options for orthopaedic injuries and disorders.
-Whether you are undergoing surgery, working to prevent surgery, going through rehabilitation, or oncology treatment we can put the right team in place to take care of all your concerns, before, during and after your orthopaedic healthcare journey.
-Our board certified physicians and dedicated staff design personalized programs to help each patient achieve optimal recovery.
+Welcome to GHS Department of Orthopaedics.
+Whether you are undergoing surgery, working to prevent surgery or going through rehabilitation, we put the right team in place to take care of your concerns—before, during and after your orthopaedic healthcare journey.
+Our physicians, surgeons, physical therapists, sports trainers and staff work as a team with the single focus of getting you better and back in the game of life.

 GHS surgeon selected as director-elect of American Board of Orthopaedic Surgery